rdupplaw/makers-bookmark-manager/README.md

 As a user,
 so I can revisit my favourite websites,
 I want to see a list of my bookmarks.

+As a user,
+so I can store my favourite websites,
+I want to add a new bookmark.
 ```

 # Domain model